KaiNorberg/PatchworkOS/README.md

 > Note that `close` can either take one or two arguments.
 When two arguments are provided, it closes all file descriptors in the specified range.
 In our case `-1` causes a underflow to the maximum file descriptor value, closing all file descriptors higher than or equal to the first argument.

-Next, we create the environment variable by creating a file in the childs `/proc/[pid]/env/` directory:
+Next, we create the environment variable by creating a file in the child's `/proc/[pid]/env/` directory:

 ```c
 swritefile(F("/proc/%d/env/MY_VAR:create", child), "my_value");